rss logo

 • Generate the private key:

-• Generate the public key for the Windows client:
+• Generate the corresponding public key (e.g., for a Windows client):

 Configuration

-• Copy the contents of the wg-private.key file:
+• Display the contents of the wg-private.key file and copy the value:

 root@host:~# cat wg-private.key